00-bsmith/Codeapillars/README.md

 # The Codeapillars
-Dev10 Capstone project with Bryan Smith, Sheryl Lange, and Sam Backwich
+Dev10 Capstone project with Bryan Smith, Sheryl Lange, and Sam Bachwich